theY4Kman/viper/docs/source/sourcemod/keyvalues.rst

     :param  string: The string value to parse

 ..  method:: KeyValues.save(file)

-    **NOT IMPLEMENTED YET**

     Save this KeyValues to a file

     :type   file: str or file
-    :param  file: A filename to save to, or a file-like object (must have a ``write()`` method)
+    :param  file: A :keyword:`file` object to save to.
-    :rtype: bool
-    :returns: True on successful save, False otherwise.

-The KeyValues object supports the dict object protocol, so almost everything you can do with a dict, you can do with a KeyValues.
+The KeyValues object supports the dictionary object protocol, so almost everything you can do with a :keyword:`dict`, you can do with a KeyValues.

 ..  method:: KeyValues.iteritems()
              KeyValues.iterkeys()